koolamusic/awesome-imba/README.md

 > A curated list of awesome Imba frameworks, libraries, software and resources

-Imba is a programming language inspired by Ruby and Python and compiles to performant JavaScript.
+Imba is a programming language inspired by Ruby and Python and compiles to performant and readable JavaScript with build-in transpilers and webpack loader.

 ## Contents